uinstinct/rnapp/README.md

 ${HOME}/.npm-packages/bin/expo init rnapp .
 ```

+## Using Components and Styling in React Native

 ### Images

 Most of the props are similar to a _web application_.
-Refet to [React Native Website](https://reactnative.dev/docs/image) for more information.
+Refer to [React Native Website](https://reactnative.dev/docs/image) for more information.

 ### Flexbox